Pain Diagnosis

 What is a pain diagnosis?

 Pain diagnosis is a service available at Advanced Endodontic Specialists.
-Using a variety of testing modalities, including the latest in dental imaging technology, digital X-rays, and 3D imaging, Dr. Linden can diagnose the source of your problem through clinical examination and the evaluation of digital imaging.
+Using a variety of testing modalities, including the latest in dental imaging technology, digital X-rays, and 3D imaging, our specialists can diagnose the source of your problem through clinical examination and the evaluation of digital imaging.

 Tooth pain varies in its features and could indicate many different dental conditions and injuries that range in severity.
-Be sure to tell Dr. Linden exactly what your pain feels like, which could be:
+Be sure to tell your provider exactly what your pain feels like, which could be:

 • Dull